-Caroline’s practice focuses on assisting clients with corporate, trusts and estate planning needs with an emphasis on taxation.
-She was originally called to the bar in Saskatchewan and had the good fortune to begin her legal career at a firm that focused on taxation where she gained a love and appreciation of this area of law.
+Caroline’s practice focuses on assisting clients with wills, corporate, trusts and estate planning needs with an emphasis on taxation.
+She is also counsel to a number of non-profit organizations and charities assisting them with starting up to winding down and a multitude of issues experienced in between.
+Originally from Saskatchewan, she was called to the bar there and began her legal career at a firm that focused on taxation, where she gained a love and appreciation for this area of law.

-She moved to Vancouver Island with her family in 2012 and recently took some time to work for the BC Provincial government as a senior income tax analyst.
-While there she gained valuable insights into the creation of tax statutes and the administration of same.
+She moved to Vancouver Island with her family in 2012 and recently took some time to work for the BC Provincial government as a senior tax analyst.
+While there she gained valuable insights into the creation of tax statuses and the administration of the same.
 She made the decision to return to practice in 2018 when she joined Horne Coupar LLP.

 Caroline has been a long-time member of the Canadian Bar Association and is a member of the Canadian Tax Foundation.